dankuck/dankuck.github.io/_posts/2016-12-05-business-for-6-year-olds-part-2.md

 Then I started talking about government and didn't come back to the topic of business.

+Since I mentioned all these people, here you go:

-If you're interested in furniture upholstery in central Florida, take a look at <a href="http://www.northfloridachair.com">Ladd Upholstery Designs</a>.
+If you're interested in furniture upholstery in North Florida, take a look at <a href="http://www.northfloridachair.com">Ladd Upholstery Designs</a>.

 If you're interested in attending gymnastics classes in Greenville, South Carolina, look at <a href="http://www.penultimategym.com">PENultimate Gymnastics</a>.
 Or if you're interested in leotards, <a href="http://www.etsy.com/shop/PENultimateLeotards">PENultimate Leotards</a> is the place to go.

-If you're interested in
+If you're interested in architecture and construction in Santa Cruz, Bolivia, look up Percy Alvarez or contact me for more info.